 - Burns clean (natural gas)

-- Essentially heats a larger area than portable propane heaters
+- Heats a larger area than portable propane heaters

 - Large range of sizes available

-Special plumbing and installation are required for natural gas patio heaters.
+Special gas plumbing installation is required for natural gas patio heaters.
 You’ll also need to hire a professional to install a gas line if there isn’t already one available.
-An electrical supply and gas supply is required to power wall and ceiling mounted natural gas heaters.
+An electrical outlet and gas supply is required to power wall and ceiling mounted natural gas heaters.

 Infrared Heaters